A delicious and puffy Dutch Baby Pancake (German pancake) Recipe that is so simple to make, you will be making this at every brunch gathering!

 Instructions

-- In a blender, pulse the room temperature eggs, milk, sugar, flour, salt, and vanilla.
-After a few pulses, scrape the sides of the blender to ensure that no flour is left behind.
-Blend once again until everything is well incorporated.
+- In a blender, pulse the room-temperature eggs, milk, sugar, flour, salt, and vanilla for about 30 seconds.
+Then scrape the sides of the blender to ensure that no flour is left behind.
+Blend once again for about 15 seconds or until everything is well incorporated.

 - Preheat the oven to 425 degrees Fahrenheit.
-Place a 10 inch cast iron pan into the oven for about 10 minutes.
+Place a 10-inch cast iron pan into the oven for about 8-10 minutes.
 This step is crucial.
 Heating the pan before adding the batter helps create that puffy look of a Dutch baby.

 Notes